Kreusada/Kreusada-Cogs/README.md

 ## Credits

 * Jojo - Got me started with python, and helped me a lot in my early stages.
-Thankyou!
 * Sauri - Learnt how to use `bot.wait_for` via your application cog.
-Gracias!
 * Flare - Learnt from his userinfo cog, how to replace a command in core, and then reverse those changes on unload.
-Merci!
-* Adnayekken - Helped me to understand the os and sys modules (although I haven't used them).
-Danke!
 * Tobotimus - Lots of kind and motivational words to help my progression as a developer.

 ## In the event of Red V4